algoseekgit/algoseek-connector/docs/algoseek_connector/tutorials/datasets.rst

     pip install algoseek-connector

-Before start using the library, it is recommendable to setup the credentials for the different data sources, as it allows the library to automatically manage login.
-The easiest way to set up credentials and library settings is by creating a settings file.
-This is done in the following way:
+Before start using the library, it is necessary to set the credentials to access data sources.
+The recommended way to do this is through environment variables.
+The following list contains some of the most common variables:

+    ALGOSEEK__ARDADB__HOST
+        The IP address of the ArdaDB instance.
+    ALGOSEEK__ARDADB__PORT
+        The port used in the connection.
+If not set, port 8123 is used.
+    ALGOSEEK__ARDADB__USER
+        The username for DB login.
+    ALGOSEEK__ARDADB__PASSWORD
+        The ArdaDB user' password.
+    ALGOSEEK__S3__PROFILE
+        A profile name defined in `~/.aws/credentials` with access to Algoseek S3 datasets.
+If this variable is defined, ALGOSEEK__S3__ACCESS_KEY_ID and ALGOSEEK__S3__SECRET_ACCESS_KEY are ignored.
+    ALGOSEEK__S3__ACCESS_KEY_ID
+        Access ID to Algoseek S3 datasets.
+    ALGOSEEK__S3__SECRET_ACCESS_KEY
+        Access key to Algoseek S3 datasets.

 .. code-block:: python